fredcooke/Cheetah/README.md

 the only remaining thing to do was finalise pin outs on the CPU, a task that still remains to be done.

-After some time of inactivity the DFH project was forked by Marcos Chaparo and the Puma project began.
+After some time of inactivity the DFH project was forked by Marcos Chaparro and the Puma project began.
 Thirty seven spin 1 Puma boards were printed, however due to a lack of accurate and complete documentation and an overly busy main developer who can't provide enough support, to this day, only one has run an